01 Aug Progesterone Estrogen and Testosterone

 It should be noted that the vast majority of women studied were either using estrogen without balancing it with progesterone, or they were using the wrong kind of estrogen.
 It’s important to note that some forms of estrogen are safer than others.

-In women, testosterone also contributes to energy levels, an overall sense of well being and libido.
+In women, testosterone also contributes to energy levels and an overall sense of well-being and libido.
 Research during the past few years has shown the effects of testosterone go further than just masculinization.

 In short, researchers have concluded that there is a direct correlation between low testosterone levels and the degree of coronary artery disease.